zhuSilence/zhuSilence.github.io/_posts/2018-07-02-The First Week ARTS.md

    - S: Share, share something you like or interested or something special for you.
 Not only technologies but also life or inspiration.

-> The ARTS don't force you to use English to write, but it good for you to write articles in English.
+> The ARTS dosen't force you to use English to write, but it good for you to write articles in English.

 ## Let's do it!!!